DallanQ/tiny_towns/QA.md

 ----
 Page 5

-**Note:** A player may continue to place resources and name resources as the Master Builder as long as they have space for the resources in their town, even if it will not be possible for them to construct any buildings.
+A player may continue to place resources and name resources as the Master Builder as long as they have space for the resources in their town, even if it will not be possible for them to construct any buildings.

 [scoring-a-tailor-and-silva-forum](https://boardgamegeek.com/thread/2544006/scoring-a-tailor-and-silva-forum)